 Future Application Windows

 As of early 2026, the OCM has not announced a second general application window.
-Because transporter licenses are uncapped, future applications may be accepted on a rolling basis once the OCM establishes that process.
-Monitor the OCM website for announcements about new application opportunities.
+Because transporter licenses carry no statutory cap, a future window is unlikely to require a lottery unless the OCM limits the number of licenses available in that period.
+Monitor the OCM website for announcements about new application opportunities and their opening and closing dates.

 Vehicle and Equipment Requirements